 It should come as no surprise that taking shorter showers can help you save a lot of water over time.
 While long hot showers may be relaxing, they also use a lot of water, sometimes up to 10 gallons or more per shower.
 Try setting a timer while you shower or switching over to a low-flow showerhead so you can cut back on your water usage without having to sacrifice comfort.

-Turn Off the Faucet When Brushing Your Teeth
+Turn Off the Tap When Brushing Your Teeth

 Another easy way to save water in the bathroom is by turning off the faucet when brushing your teeth or shaving.
 This simple trick can help you save several gallons of water every day, adding up over time.

-If there’s one thing worse than leaving the faucet running while brushing your teeth, it’s leaving a leaky faucet unrepaired for extended periods of time.
+If there’s one thing worse than leaving the tap running while brushing your teeth, it’s leaving a leaky faucet unrepaired for extended periods of time.
 Even small leaks can add up quickly, wasting hundreds of gallons of water every month if left unchecked.
-So be sure to check all taps and faucets regularly for any signs of leaking and have them repaired promptly if necessary.
+So be sure to check all taps regularly for any signs of leaking and have them repaired promptly if necessary.